EchoVLM: Dynamic Mixture-of-Experts Vision-Language Model for Universal Ultrasound Intelligence: Experiments

+Table \ref{table2} compares 12 VLMs (general and medical-specific) across seven anatomical systems using five key metrics.
+EchoVLM (11B) is the core highlight, consistently outperforming counterparts (e.g., Qwen2-VL~\cite{Qwen2-VL}, Qwen2.5-VL~\cite{Qwen2.5-VL}, Gemma-3~\cite{Gemma-3}) and achieving SOTA in multiple scenarios.
+It tops BERTScore in four systems (breast:73.00, kidney:75.89, etc.), leads ROUGE-1/ROUGE-L in breast, kidney, liver, and thyroid, and ranks first in BLEU-1 and METEOR for most domains.
+Its average scores are outstanding, with the highest scores in BLEU-1 (53.87), ROUGE-1 (61.69), and ROUGE-L (55.78), and the second-highest in METEOR and BERTScore.
+This proves its strong domain-specific performance and generalizability.
+Even the smaller EchoVLM (3B) performs admirably (e.g., 3rd in breast BLEU-1/ROUGE-1).
+In contrast, compared with other models adopting full-parameter fine-tuning, this outstanding performance of EchoVLM demonstrates the high efficiency of leveraging MoE to inject domain knowledge.

+Traditional n-gram overlap and text similarity metrics (BLEU, ROUGE, BERTScore) are widely used for report generation evaluation but correlate imperfectly with clinical correctness, as they favor surface-level text matching over accurate medical concepts, attributes and critical findings.
+Therefore, we supplement our experiments with fine-grained entity-level metrics, extracting anatomical structures, findings, attributes and statuses via a clinically validated extractor and computing four standard classification metrics.
+Complete results are provided in Appendix~\ref{sec:supp_entity_eval}.

-\subsubsection{Ultrasound Diagnosis.}
+\subsubsection{Ultrasound Diagnosis}

-Ultrasound diagnosis represents a concise yet highly specialized synthesis of the comprehensive sonographic examination findings, requiring precise integration of anatomical observations and pathological interpretations into clinical reports.
-To validate EchoVLM's capability in automating this critical task, we systematically evaluate its performance against established baselines across seven anatomical domains.
-The results in Table 3 demonstrate that EchoVLM outperforms baseline models in most anatomical categories, achieving state-of-the-art results on kidney (BLEU-1: 77.56, BERTScore: 87.03), liver (ROUGE-1: 79.87, BERTScore: 82.85), which reflects its strong semantic alignment with clinical terminology and superior diagnostic reasoning capacity.
+Ultrasound diagnosis is a highly specialized synthesis of sonographic findings, requiring precise integration of anatomical and imaging findings with high professional accuracy.
+To validate EchoVLM’s efficacy in this task, we evaluated it against other models across seven anatomical systems.
+Table \ref{table3} shows EchoVLM (11B) outperforms other general and medical-specific models in most categories, achieving SOTA in key systems like kidney (BLEU-1: 77.56, BERTScore: 87.03) and liver (ROUGE-1: 79.87, BERTScore: 82.85).
+It also leads all average metrics (BERTScore:75.44, ROUGE-1:72.51), reflecting strong alignment with clinical terminology and superior diagnostic reasoning.

-\subsubsection{Vision Question Answering.}
+\subsubsection{Vision Question Answering}